StarlessNight13/soul/src/pages/works/Completed/less-translator.md

 # what is this?

-I created this project when I started my web development journey.
 The idea was to build a translator that could detect untranslated text and offer an option to look it up in a dictionary.
 Unfortunately, making text detection multilingual has proven to be difficult.

-- If I have time, I plan to implement text detection for Latin characters only.
+If I have time, I plan to implement text detection for Latin characters only.

 # What dose it do?